Harsha-vjay/python_repo/README.md

 # python_repo

 This is a test repo for learning Git.
+Will be removed soon.